 - C. Tailoring Investment Management Advisory Services.
 In addition to what is described in section B above, BWFA tailors its advisory services to the individual needs of investment management clients in three basic ways. - 1.
-Model Portfolios BWFA offers five different investment models in order to meet the needs of individual clients.
-Models range in risk level from Capital Appreciation to Income and Growth with three levels in between.
+Model Portfolios BWFA offers three different investment models in order to meet the needs of individual clients.
+Models range in risk level from Capital Appreciation to Conservative Growth to Growth and Income.
 In addition, some custom models exist to accommodate unusual circumstances.
 Each model provides specific guidelines for allocating client investments among various asset types.
 Clients choose a BWFA investment model in consultation with their advisor/portfolio manager.